| Posture

 balanced.
 Rolfing also helps many athletes achieve their peak

+physical performance.
 The basic Rolfing series

 consists of ten sessions, with Rolfers always taking into consideration